walles/loadviz/README.md

 ## TODO

-- Run (a release build!) by default on Johan's desktop
-- Test that `diff()` handles wrapping CPU counters correctly
 - Get Git metadata into the release archive
 - Add an "About" menu item doing something helpful.
 At least link to the GitHub project and show some version number.